polarityio/google-search/README.md

 ### Disclaimer Interval

 How often to display the disclaimer to users.
 Restarting the integration will reset the interval timer.

+### Max Results

+Maximum Number of results to return per query.

 ## Installation Instructions